Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/09/a-perspective-on-laws-of-software-development.md

     - Laws
 ---

-There are two basic types of natural laws, or laws of nature.
-Universal and probabilistic.
-Universal laws of nature state the when you find one thing, you will always find some other specific thing or things.
+There are two basic types of natural laws or *laws of nature*: Universal and probabilistic.
+Universal laws of nature state that when you find one thing, you will always find some other specific thing or things.
 Probabilistic laws of nature say that things are commonly found together.

 Some examples may help.
-If you drop a bird egg from five meters onto concrete, it will fall and smash.
+If you drop a bird egg from five meters onto concrete, it will fall and break.
 That’s a universal law.
 However, there is a probabilistic law that if you find a smashed wild bird egg on the ground and look up, you’ll see a nest.
 You won’t always, but it’s a common enough occurrence that you’d make use of this *law* if you were searching for nests.

-These laws are so commonplace in our culture, it was almost inevitable that programmers would start seeing them in their daily tasks.
+These laws are so commonplace in our culture it was almost inevitable that programmers would start seeing them in their daily tasks.
 When you find a law related to people, organisations, management, or programming – be super aware that they are likely to be probabilistic and that (as with everything that involves brains) there may be some advantage to be gained from flipping the law.
-Let’s start with the canonical example of a law and it’s associated paradox.
+Let’s start with the canonical example of a law and its associated paradox.

 ## The Pareto Principle

 The Pareto Principle is a simple probabilistic law that says around 80% of the consequence comes from 20% of the cause (also known as the eighty-twenty rule).
-For example, you’ll find about 80% of the world’s income is earned by 20% of the world’s population.
+For example, about 80% of the world’s income is earned by 20% of the world’s population.

-While Joseph Juran developed this idea in 1896, based on Vilfredo Pareto’s study on land ownership; the idea has been found to be useful many times.
+While Joseph Juran developed this idea in 1896, based on Vilfredo Pareto’s study on land ownership, the idea has been found to be useful many times.
 For example, in 1989, a study on global GDP found that the richest 20% were earning 83% of income.

 Surely this can only ever be a super-useful rule?
 Hang on, because you need to beware…

 ### The Pareto Pardox

-This is the sharp handle that you hold when you wield this principle… because The Pareto Principle is so well known, people commonly stick with squeezing the 20%.
+This is the sharp handle you hold when you wield this principle… because The Pareto Principle is so well known, people commonly stick with squeezing the 20%.
 Before long, the effort required to find “one more optimisation” in the 20% zone is way more than the effort to pick something out of the remaining 80%.
 You’ve simply fixed all the easy stuff, time to roll the sleeves up.

 Imagine an orange juice company.
-They reckon 80% of the juice is going to drop out in the first squeeze, as long as they get the technique right.
-So they optimise that first squeeze and find that after a bit of trial and error, they do in fact get about 80% of the juice if they use both hands and a particular grip.
+They reckon 80% of the juice will drop out in the first squeeze as long as they get the technique right.
+So they optimise that first squeeze and find that after a bit of trial and error, they do get about 80% of the juice if they use both hands and a particular grip.
 Happy days.
-Economically, though, they can’t discard one fifth of all the juice in the oranges they buy; so they continue working on techniques to try and increase the amount of juice in the first squeeze.
+Economically, though, they can’t discard one-fifth of all the juice in the oranges they buy; so they continue working on techniques to try and increase the amount of juice in the first squeeze.
 They spend months on it and achieve 82% of the juice in one hit.

 Their competitor, who is aware of The Pareto Paradox, squeezes the orange twice.
-They get about 80% in the first squeeze and then with another two squeezes they are in the 90s somewhere.
-They optimised the first squeeze just like the other company, but then they abandoned attempts to further optimise the 20% and started looking at the other 80%.
+They get about 80% in the first squeeze, and then with another two squeezes they are in the 90s somewhere.
+They optimised the first squeeze just like the other company, but then they abandoned attempts to further optimise the easy part and started looking at the more tricky 80%.
 Long term, this company will work out the exact number of squeezes that balances time, effort, and juice.
-They also start selling the peel to a hipster company who make deck shoes out of them.
+They also start selling the peel to a hipster company who makes deck shoes out of them.
 Cracking.

 ### The Pareto summary

-It’s useful to know when a law is universal or probabilistic.
+It’s helpful to know when a law is universal or probabilistic.
 It’s also useful to understand the blind spots that develop when you trust a law too far.

 Thanks for reading.
 I’ve included below, for my own benefit, some things to bear in mind with other common laws that circulate in the industry.